Become a Registered Nurse at UHBW

 What is the Registered Nurse Degree Apprenticeship?

-Nursing is a vast field with many areas of specialism and scope for careeradvancement.
+Nursing is a vast field with many areas of specialism and scope for career progression.
 Working as a nursing professional you will need to manage complex, sensitive and often pressured situations.
 You are in a position where compassion, trust and expertise are essential as you care for service users in a wide number of circumstances and with differing needs.

 Through the Registered Nurse Degree Apprenticeship (RNDA) you will become capable and competent in meeting the key care needs of all patient groups.
 You will appreciate each field of nursing practice and develop exceptional skills so you can meet the co-existing nursing and healthcare needs of service users.
 As you will learn whilst gaining hands-on experience you will be able to put your studies into practice immediately.
 You will see how your skills translate into the workplace, benefitting the service users, their families and your colleagues.